twolfson/nightlife/cities/california_san-francisco.md

     - From 10:30 to 10:40, all tables and bar occupied.
 Nobody on dancefloor
     - From 10:40 to 11:00, everyone moved to dancefloor or left.
 Dancefloor is loosely filled, easy to dance
     - From 11:00 to 12:20, dancefloor remainded loosely filled and easy to dance
+    - Left at 12:25 due to activities next day
 - Music is quite loud, ear protection might be reasonable
 - $10 Tito's sprite
 - No coat check